-- 1. Start small.
+1. Start small.
 Write a procedure that sends a datagram to the oracle, and receives a datagram response from the oracle.
-If you make a mistake, the oracle will return an om with cmd set to cmdErr, and sbDesc will contain a brief description of the problem. - 2.
-Write a client that connects to a trusted server registered with the oracle.
-We will register a few simple servers (e.g., ''daytime" and ''finger") that can be used to test your client. - 3.
-Once you have tested the client, begin work on your unique server.
+If you make a mistake, the oracle will return an om with cmd set to cmdErr, and sbDesc will contain a brief description of the problem.

+2. Write a client that connects to a trusted server registered with the oracle.
+We will register at least one simple server (e.g., ''finger'') that can be used to test your client.

+3. Once you have tested the client, begin work on your unique server.

 You have about two weeks to complete assignment 1.
 There are three parts to the project and you should have each part done in less than one week to stay on schedule.
-In other words your client routine should be able to obtain a listing of all services no later than $\mathbf{October}\ \mathbf{29^{th}}$.
+In other words your client routine should be able to obtain a listing of all services no later than November 4th.